wildlyinaccurate/wildlyinaccurate.github.io/_posts/2018-06-14-becoming-a-team-lead-a-survival-guide.md

 Assuming you do want to become a team lead, how do you set yourself up for the role so that you're prepared well in advance?

-You likely already work in a contributor role, which will likely mean doing this preparation in your own time.
+You likely already work in a contributor role, which will mean doing this preparation in your own time.
 If you're lucky enough, you might be able to prepare in your company's time.
 Either way, this time will be a good investment because it will help you to hit the ground running and become a more effective team lead.

 #### Do some research